By John Garvey

 Ambience was one of the keys to Starbucks’ success.
 When Howard Schultz took over the company, he was inspired by the Italian cafe scene.
 Much like the English pub, these were uplifting social spaces conducive to exchanging news and sharing ideas.
 Coffee stopped being a commodity and became more of an experience.

 - Be ultra-responsive to online reviews … the good and the bad.
 We discussed this in our March blog, Best Practices for Dealing with Negative Customer Reviews.
 Responding to a positive shout out–even a trivial one–reaffirms that you value your customers.
 Not responding to a negative review–even if it’s petty–validates the complaint.

-- Personalization.
+- Personalize your marketing.
 This begins with understanding your customer personas: their aspirations, their pains, preferred methods of communication and social media habits.
 Focus on the channels that matter most.
 If you have someone in charge of social media or email marketing, it may even be good to have that person sign off on messages using his or her first name (under the company label, of course).
 This can make you stand out regardless of what size your business is.

 Telling customer stories is another great way to do this.
 While beyond the scope of this blog, there are a variety of great ways to do this including social media, case studies and video blogs.

 One emotional and vivid customer story is far more persuasive than a data dump in 85 PowerPoint slides. – Carmine Gallo, The Storyteller’s Secret